jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 - One wrist supinated, the other pronated
 - Wrist and pinky extension (at least one hand)
-- Palm facing palm or perpendicular to the center of the salão
+- Palm facing palm or perpendicular to the center of the salão (ceiling and floor)

 The `open` and `closed` variations just indicate whether the palms are facing or not.